lucassuar/APP-LANDING-PAGE-PROJECT/README.md

 For any scenarios that have not been automated, test the user stories manually and provide as much detail as is relevant.
 A particularly useful form for describing your testing process is via scenarios, such as:

---------- Contact form ---------
+--------- Contact form Testing ---------

-Go to the "Contact Us" page
+I went to the "Contact Us" page and the following elements:

-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+- I tried to submit the empty form and verify that an error message about the required field appears.
+Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.
+- In addition, that the website looks and works on different browsers and screen sizes.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ---------- Deployment ------------
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).